why-not-try-calmer/openSUSE-docs-revamped-temp/project/docs/yast_installer.md

 ## Installation
 ## Installation Overview
 ### Installation Settings
-This is the final and probably the most important section of the installer, __don't skip it__!
-You can and should review your settings, fine tune your installation if you need to and even gain access to the _YaST Software Installer_ wich can be used to install additional packages or patterns.
+This is the final and probably the an important section of the installer, __don't skip it__!
+You can and should review your settings, fine tune your installation if you need to and can even gain access to the _YaST Software Installer_ wich can be used to install additional packages or patterns.
+To change any of the settings just click the _headlines_ (like "Software" or "Security").
 After you reviewed the settings you can move on with the installation which will finalize your openSUSE deployment based on your provided informations.

 ??? info